 4. Focus on "What" Not "How"

 Describe the desired outcome, not the technical implementation.
-This gives developers flexibility in their approach.
+This gives developers flexibility in their approach when implementing criteria acceptance.

 ❌ Implementation-focused: